Rob--/memoryjs/README.md

 When using the write or read functions, the data type (dataType) parameter can either be a string and be one of the following:

-`"int", "int32", "uint32", "int64", "uint64", "dword", "short", "long", "float", "double", "bool", "boolean", "ptr", "pointer", "str", "string", "vec3", "vector3", "vec4", "vector4"`
+`"byte", "int", "int32", "uint32", "int64", "uint64", "dword", "short", "long", "float", "double", "bool", "boolean", "ptr", "pointer", "str", "string", "vec3", "vector3", "vec4", "vector4"`

 or can reference constants from within the library:

-`memoryjs.INT, memoryjs.INT32, memoryjs.UINT32, memoryjs.INT64, memoryjs.UINT64, memoryjs.DWORD, memoryjs.SHORT, memoryjs.LONG, memoryjs.FLOAT, memoryjs.DOUBLE, memoryjs.BOOL, memoryjs.BOOLEAN, memoryjs.PTR, memoryjs.POINTER, memoryjs.STR, memoryjs.STRING, memoryjs.VEC3, memoryjs.VECTOR3, memoryjs.VEC4, memoryjs.VECTOR4`
+`memoryjs.BYTE, memoryjs.INT, memoryjs.INT32, memoryjs.UINT32, memoryjs.INT64, memoryjs.UINT64, memoryjs.DWORD, memoryjs.SHORT, memoryjs.LONG, memoryjs.FLOAT, memoryjs.DOUBLE, memoryjs.BOOL, memoryjs.BOOLEAN, memoryjs.PTR, memoryjs.POINTER, memoryjs.STR, memoryjs.STRING, memoryjs.VEC3, memoryjs.VECTOR3, memoryjs.VEC4, memoryjs.VECTOR4`

 This is simply used to denote the type of data being read or written.